 More and more people are saving their luggage.
 Why?

 The New York Times has investigated that airline passengers who are eager to take their belongings out of the luggage compartment in crisis situations have become a big problem to stewards, whose task is to quickly evacuate the plane.
-The American newspaper quotes Sarah Nelson, Stewart, and president of the Association of Communications Specialists, who reveals: “Recent incidents have seen this problem over and over again – in emergency situations, passengers try to carry their bags.”
+The American newspaper quotes Sarah Nelson, Stewart, and president of the Association of Communications Specialists, who reveals: “Recent incidents have seen this problem over and over again – in emergency situations, passengers try to save their luggage.”

 Kanapeckaite points out that in air travel, people experience other types of stress and fear of flying is one of the most common phobias.
 “Flight creates the feeling that one has lost control of the situation.
 In addition, some passengers experience claustrophobia, a feeling of being in a tight space with many strangers.
 It can lead to anxiety and irrational behavior, ” says a psychology expert.